Backbiter99/brainly/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory and populate it with the required variables:
+Create a `.env` file in the backend directory and populate it with the required variables:

 ```env
 DATABASE_URL=your-mongodb-connection-string